 that would interfere unduly or improperly with the supply of electricity to any other person.

-[Section 42 inserted by No. 33 of 2004 s.
+[Section 42 inserted: No. 33 of 2004 s.
 16.]

 43. Uniform charges and zoning

 (1) The Coordinator may create zones in any district which is supplied or which it is proposed to supply with electricity by a supply authority, and may from time to time alter the boundaries of such zones.